Hero background

 Feature: Sales Trends

-Scenario: User views the sales trend for a product category
+Scenario: User views trend for a category

-given("the user can view product sales information", function(context) {
+given("the sales data is loaded", function(context) {

 })